iipeace/guider/README.md

 </pre></code>

 Do you struggle to improve system performance or to find root cause that makes system abnormal?
-Guider is made to measure amount of system resource usage and to trace system behavior.
+Guider is made to measure the amount of system resource usage and to trace system behavior.
 You can analyze your performance issues effectively with this tool.

 Guider pursues characteristics as below.
 >1.
 Easy to use: just run without any setting and package installation
 >2.
 Measure correctly: count, time in from us, size in from byte
 >3.
 Provide all features: enough functions for experiment and analysis
 >4.
-Report in detail: show as much information as possible
+Submit the report in detail: show as much information as possible

 It usually supports all platforms based on the Linux kernel as shown below.
 - Android